QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 	for i = 1:1:number_of_timesteps

+		% Advance the simulation
+		success = QBLADE.advanceTurbineSimulation();

-		%advance the simulation
+		% Check if the simulation step was successful if ~success
-		QBLIB.advanceTurbineSimulation()
+			fprintf('Simulation failed at timestep %d.
+Exiting loop.\n', i);
+			break; % Exit the loop
+		end

-		%assign the c-type double array 'loads' with length [6], initialized with zeros loads = libpointer('doublePtr',zeros(6,1));
+		% Assign the c-type double array 'loads' with length [6], initialized with zeros loads = libpointer('doublePtr',zeros(6,1));
-		%retrieve the tower loads and store the in the array 'loads' by calling the function getTowerBottomLoads_at_num() QBLIB.getTowerBottomLoads_at_num(loads,0);
+		% Retrieve the tower loads and store them in the array 'loads' by calling the function getTowerBottomLoads_at_num() QBLADE.getTowerBottomLoads_at_num(loads,0);
-		%dereferencing the 'loads' pointer and accessing its first value loads.Value(1);
+		% De-referencing the 'loads' pointer and accessing its first value loads.Value(1);

-		%uncomment the next line to try changing the position of the turbine dynamically
+		% Uncomment the next line to try changing the position of the turbine dynamically
-		%QBLIB.setTurbinePosition_at_num(-0.2*i,0,0,0,i*0.1,i*0.1,0)
+		%QBLADE.setTurbinePosition_at_num(-0.2*i,0,0,0,i*0.1,i*0.1,0)

-		%example how to extract a variable by name from the simulation, call as often as needed with different variable names, extracting rpm and time in the lines below rpm = QBLIB.getCustomData_at_num('Rotational Speed [rpm]',0,0);
+		% Example how to extract a variable by name from the simulation, call as often as needed with different variable names, extracting rpm and time in the lines below rpm = QBLADE.getCustomData_at_num('Rotational Speed [rpm]',0,0);
-		t = QBLIB.getCustomData_at_num('Time [s]',0,0);  %example how to extract the variable 'Time' by name from the simulation AoA = QBLIB.getCustomData_at_num('Angle of Attack at 0.25c (at section) Blade 1 [deg]',0.85,0); %example how to extract the variable 'Angle of Attack' by name at 85% blade length from the simulation
+		t = QBLADE.getCustomData_at_num('Time [s]',0,0);  %example how to extract the variable 'Time' by name from the simulation AoA = QBLADE.getCustomData_at_num('Angle of Attack at 0.25c (at section) Blade 1 [deg]',0.85,0); %example how to extract the variable 'Angle of Attack' by name at 85% blade length from the simulation

-		%example how to extract a 3 length double array with the x,y,z windspeed components at a global position of x=-50,Y=0,Z=100m from the simulation windspeed = libpointer('doublePtr',zeros(3,1));
+		% Example how to extract a 3 length double array with the x,y,z windspeed components at a global position of x=-50,Y=0,Z=100m from the simulation windspeed = libpointer('doublePtr',zeros(3,1));
-		QBLIB.getWindspeed(-50,0,100,windspeed);
+		QBLADE.getWindspeed(-50,0,100,windspeed);

-		%assign the c-type double array 'ctr_vars' with length [5], initialized with zeros ctr_vars = libpointer('doublePtr',zeros(5,1));
+		% Assign the c-type double array 'ctr_vars' with length [5], initialized with zeros ctr_vars = libpointer('doublePtr',zeros(5,1));
-		%advance the turbine controller and store the controller signals in the array 'ctr_vars' QBLIB.advanceController_at_num(ctr_vars,0)
+		% Advance the turbine controller and store the controller signals in the array 'ctr_vars' QBLADE.advanceController_at_num(ctr_vars,0)

-		%pass the controller signals in 'ctr_vars' to the turbine by calling setControlVars_at_num(ctr_vars,0) QBLIB.setControlVars_at_num(ctr_vars,0)
+		% Pass the controller signals in 'ctr_vars' to the turbine by calling setControlVars_at_num(ctr_vars,0) QBLADE.setControlVars_at_num(ctr_vars,0)

 		fprintf('Time: %3.2f	Windspeed: %2.2f    Torque: %1.4e	RPM: %2.2f	Pitch: %2.2f    AoA at 85%%: %2.2f\n',t,windspeed.Value(1),ctr_vars.Value(1),rpm,ctr_vars.Value(3),AoA);

 		waitbar(i/number_of_timesteps,f,'QBlade Simulation Running')

 	end

 	close(f)

-	%storing the finished simulation in a project as NREL_5MW_Sample_completed, you can open this file to view the results of the simulation inside QBlade's GUI
+	% Storing the finished simulation in a project as NREL_5MW_Sample_completed, you can open this file to view the results of the simulation inside QBlade's GUI
-	QBLIB.storeProject('./NREL_5MW_Sample_completed.qpr')
+	QBLADE.storeProject('./NREL_5MW_Sample_completed.qpr')

-	%storing the simulation results in QBlade ASCII format in the file NREL_5MW_Sample_results.txt QBLIB.exportResults(0,'./','NREL_5MW_Sample_Results','')
+	% Storing the simulation results in QBlade ASCII format in the file NREL_5MW_Sample_results.txt QBLADE.exportResults(0,'./','NREL_5MW_Sample_Results','')

-	%closing the instance of the shared library, if this fail it can lead to unexpected behavior QBLIB.closeInstance()
+	% Closing the instance of the shared library, if this fail it can lead to unexpected behavior QBLADE.closeInstance()

-	%unloading the shared library
+	% Unloading the shared library
-	QBLIB.unload()
+	QBLADE.unload()

 Matlab Example: Definition of the QBladeLibrary Class
 *****************************************************